countable-web/open-source-corporation/peopleops/hiring_temporary_staff/HIRING_FLOW.md

 ## Tests

-- Testing candidates could be done in a variety of ways and it depends upon the position you're hiring for.
+- Try to use our internal technical test, if possible.

 #### Options
 1) A small test to deliver at a pre-determined date.
 (For example, build the application XYZ with the following features until a certain date)

-2) For developers, one suggestion would be services like:
+2) For developers, one suggestion would be services like (we still exploring options):

     2.1) https://www.hackerrank.com

 ## Contract signature

-- Once you and your supervisor selected a candidate, you should proceed with the contract signature.
-Our service of choice is [HelloSign](https://hellosign.com), that provides legally binding electronic signatures.
+- Once selected a candidate, your supervisor should proceed with the contract signature by using a [HelloSign](https://hellosign.com) template, that provides legally binding electronic signatures.

-- Ask your supervisor to review the contract with you, before sending it to your candidate.

 - Once everything is prepared at HelloSign, send the document to the signature to your candidate's email.

-- Once your contract is signed, ask your ***candidate national ID document***
+- Once your contract is signed, ask your ***candidate national ID document***.

+- Confirm if the name matches with what was inserted into the contract.

 ### Onboarding